 And so this distant jouneying

 At first glance, the poem seems to have nothing to do with irises.
 However, the poem is an acrostic.
 The first Japanese letters of the Japanese poem spell out “ka-ki-tsu-ba-ta” which is the Japanese name for the species of iris that filled the marshes.

 You may have noticed that the first Japanese letter of the fourth line is pronounced “ha” in the poem, and the “ba” in the acrostic.
 In modern Japanese, the hiragana “ha” is pronounced “ba” when dakuten are added to the letter.
 Dakuten looks like a quotation mark added to the top right of the hiragana letters.
 At the time the poem was written, the use of dakuten was optional.
 It was just assumed that people could read the proper pronunciation from the context of the words.
 In the same way, English speakers know how to pronounce the “c” in cat differently from the “c” in center.

-The story had special significance to the lords of Edo Japan.
+The story had special significance to the lords of Edo Japan (1603 - 1868).
 At the time, the Tokugawa Shogun came up with a way to keep any rivals from starting a rebellion from their home provinces.
-He required every lord to spend part of the year in the Capital Edo (Tokyo), and part in their home province.
+He required every lord to spend part of the year in the Capitol, Edo (Tokyo), and part in their home province.
 When the lords returned home, their families were kept as hostages in Edo—a guarantee that they would stay loyal while away.
-Also, the additional expense of maintaining two households and traveling back and forth, prevented any rivals to the Shogun from getting to be too powerful.
+Also, the additional expense of maintaining two households and traveling back and forth, prevented any rivals to the Shogun from becoming too powerful.

 Minazuki: month of water